trampgeek/moodle-qtype_coderunner/Readme.md

 then splits the output using the separator into three separate test outputs, exactly as if a per-test template had been used on each test case separately.

-The use of a combinator template is problematic with questions that require standard input;
+The use of a combinator template is problematic with questions that require standard input: if each test has its own standard input, and all tests are combined into a single program, what is the standard input for that program?
+By default if a question has standard inputs defined for any of the tests but has a combinator template defined, CodeRunner simply runs each test separately on the sandbox.
+It does that by using the combinator template but feeding it a singleton list of testcases, i.e. the list [test[0]] on the first run, [test[1]] on the second and so on.
+In each case, the standard input is set to be a file containing the contents of the *Standard Input* field of the particular testcase being run.
-if each test has its own standard input, and all tests are combined into a single program, what is the standard input for that program?
-The easiest resolution to this problem is simply to fall back to running each test separately.
-That is achieved by using the combinator template but feeding it a singleton list of testcases each time, i.e. the list [test[0]] on the first run, [test[1]] on the second and so on.
-The combinator template is then functioning just like a per-test template.
+The combinator template is then functioning just like a per-test template but using the TESTCASES variable rather than a TEST variable.

 However, advanced combinator templates can actually manage the multiple runs themselves, e.g. using Python Subprocesses.
 To enable this, there